 There are so many books on my TBR, but the one that is standing out the most today is The Puppet Show (Washington Poe, #1) by W.M.
 Craven.

-First of all, the name Craven struck me because I immediately thought: has Wes Craven written a novel?
+First of all, the name Craven struck me because I immediately thought: Did a Wes Craven relative write a novel?
 Please say yes!

-The answer is no. They are not the same person.
+The answer is no. There is no relation.
 But much like the creator of A Nightmare on Elm Street and Scream, W.M.
 Craven is writing some scary, serial killer stories.

 Back of the Book: A serial killer is burning people alive in the Lake District’s prehistoric stone circles.
 He leaves no clues and the police are helpless.